 It is ok to be silly to help break the ice because this is all about helping your subject feel comfortable with your camera.
 Or if you tell really bad jokes like I probably did, you would end up with the images above.

-Confidence and trust is something you have to work towards on drawing out from your subjects.
+Confidence and trust is something you have to work towards drawing out from your subjects.

 Shoot lots of different people, experiment, make mistakes and have fun with it!

-I hope my 3 little tips helps (:
+I hope my 3 little tips help (: